TeasingSisyphus/cuttleV1/README.md

 ## REFACTORING
+*	Leverage Promises for handling queries and saves
 *	Change id to gameId in get requests
 *	Change scuttling to find cards on server side, rather than passing them (the full card) from client
 	*	Must be done for regular and sevenScuttle